How to use Planning Visual

 Basics

-• You can undo the some changes in the order they were done by either using Ctrl+Z or clicking the undo button:
+• You can undo unsaved changes one by one using Ctrl+Z shortcut or by clicking the undo button:

 • You can delete values from your Planning visual even if they were saved to the database by just pressing Backspace.